-To mitigate the effects of potential data loss, companies require their IT staff to backup important and critical data.
+To mitigate the effects of potential data loss, companies require their IT staff to backup critical data.

-However, traditional backup programs and processes are not the easiest to handle.
-Aside from having limited storage capacities like tape, servers, or discs, proprietary backup programs are also complicated to configure and even has compatibility issues with other software and hardware.
+In any case, traditional backup programs and processes are not the least demanding to handle.
+Aside from having limited capacity like tape, servers, or discs, proprietary backup programs are too complicated to configure and indeed have compatibility issues with other software and hardware.
 Also, the staff must travel off-site just to store the backup data in a separate location.

 As a result, you will find that a lot of IT staff choose to pretend that they backed up the data and just prayed that nothing bad will happen.

-Fortunately, modern companies no longer have to deal with that problem anymore.
-With the rise of the cloud also comes a variety of IT services that are available as a service instead of being purchased.
+Fortunately, modern companies no longer have to deal with those issues anymore.
+With the rise of the cloud also comes a variety of IT administrations that are accessible as a benefit rather than being purchased.
 That includes Disaster Recovery as a Service or DRaaS.

 What is Disaster Recovery as a Service (DRaaS)